caroofthesea08/Portafolio/README.md

-To run the portfolio locally, you must clone the code from GitHub and open it with live server.
+To run the portfolio locally, you must clone the repository from GitHub and open it with live server.